 - Online test grader: Along with online test graders, if you have a degree, you can also sign up for online tutoring.

 - Transcriptions: A transcriptionist takes the spoken word and turns it into text.
 For example, a medical background will let you transcribe a doctor’s notes.
 Subtitles and closed captions for television, movies, and videos are transcription opportunities that don’t require specialized knowledge.

 - Data entry: Companies outsource data entry to cut expenses.
 Freelance data entry gigs are easy to start.
-Check out the opportunities on the Work at Home Wife so that you can stay clear of scammers.

 - Website development or programming/coding: Both coding and website development requires a knowledge of computer languages.
 Of course, you can teach yourself to code and design websites, but is that how you want to spend your days on the road?